Alienator

 Alienator is a 1990 science fiction film directed by Fred Olen Ray, produced by Jeffrey C. Hogue, and starring Jan-Michael Vincent.

 The film was described by Leonard Maltin and confirmed by Fred Olen Ray to be a "semi-remake" of the 1957 film The Astounding She-Monster.
 Robert Clarke, who starred in that film, also appears in Alienator.

 Plot

 Kol, an alien criminal, escapes from a spaceship into the woods of an American suburb.
 The commander of the spaceship dispatches "the Alienator"—a deadly gynoid, to capture Kol.
-She relentlessly pursues Kol and a group of teenagers whom he meets up with.
+She relentlessly pursues Kol and a group of teenagers who find him without knowing his past.